-Beth Ruder has been teaching Pilates since 2005.
+Beth Ruder is a senior instructor at Studio 8 and has been teaching Pilates since 2005.
 Her approach to Pilates instruction focuses on a refined sense of how we move, how we think about our bodies, and how the two relate.
 She strives to create an inclusive environment where her students are given the tools to experience their personal best.

 Beth Ruder has been studying the Pilates Method since 2002.
 Beth was certified through Pilates Unlimited in 2005 and started teaching at The Pilates and Yoga Center of St. Louis right away.
 After 2 years of working as a Teacher Training Assistant with Karen Sanzo of Pilates Unlimited, she became a lead Teacher Trainer in 2008 working both in Omaha and in St. Louis.
 Looking for a deeper understanding of the body, Beth went to graduate school at the University of Illinois where she studied Interpretive and Cultural Kinesiology.
 While in school, she was asked to create curriculum for and teach Pilates and Yoga courses in the Kinesiology Department.
 She completed her Masters in the summer of 2008, researching adolescent girlhood and girls' difficult relationship with their bodies.